Shared-Memories-Capstone/Shared_Memories/README.md

     ```bash
     docker exec -it sm-backend python manage.py migrate
     ```
+## Publishing Docker Images

+1. Build and tag your images (from project root):

+    Create a versioned image and tag it with the version number and "latest" for convenience.

+    ```bash
+    # Define a version number to use in your images.
+    VERSION=0.4.0

+    # Build and tag the backend image.
+    docker build \
+    -t mhooker/shared_memories-backend:$VERSION \
+    -t mhooker/shared_memories-backend:latest \
+    ./backend

+    # Build and tag the frontend image.
+    docker build \
+    -t mhooker/shared_memories-frontend:$VERSION \
+    -t mhooker/shared_memories-frontend:latest \
+    ./frontend
+    ```

+2. Log in to Docker Hub

+    Before pushing, make sure you're logged into Docker Hub:

+    ```bash
+    docker login
+    ```

+    You'll be prompted for your Docker Hub username and password.

+3. Push images to Docker Hub

+    Push both the versioned and latest tags:

+    ```bash
+    # Push backend images
+    docker push mhooker/shared_memories-backend:$VERSION
+    docker push mhooker/shared_memories-backend:latest

+    # Push frontend images
+    docker push mhooker/shared_memories-frontend:$VERSION
+    docker push mhooker/shared_memories-frontend:latest
+    ```
 ## GIT AID

 1. `git branch` - see what branch you are currently on